LukeZHar/LukeHarris-T2A2/README.md

 ## R5
 - Explain the features, purpose and functionalities of the object-relational mapping system (ORM) used in this app.
-- CMP1001-1.3: EXPLAINS the features and functionalities of an object-relational mapping (ORM) system 6 to >5 pts
-HD
-Explains MULTIPLE features or functionalities of an ORM to a THOROUGH level of detail, supporting the explanation with AT LEAST ONE code example.

 ### Key Features and Functionalities